epfl-ada/ada-2024-project-importnumpyaspd/README.md

 │
 ├── src                         <- Source code
 │   ├── data                            <- Data directory
-│   │     └── data_preprocessing.ipynb       <- Notebook that reproduce all the preprocessing steps in order to get Actor.pkl and Movie.pkl (Merge CMU and IMDb)
+│   │     └── data_preprocessing.ipynb       <- Notebook that reproduces all the preprocessing steps in order to get Actor.pkl and Movie.pkl (Merge CMU and IMDb)
 │   ├── models                          <- Model directory
 │   ├── utils                           <- Utility directory
 │